 The total bill for two came up to about NTD1000.
 It’s probably not the cheapest meal we’ve had in Taiwan, but this is the only meal where we had abalone for lunch and so many delicious seafood orders including sashimi prawns!

 Daxi Fishing Harbor was located near Toucheng Town.
 Parking fee was NTD45.
 See google map for location.

 Lanyang Museum and its awe-inspiring architecture

-The next destination was Lanyang Musuem – a very popular attraction with a uniquely-shaped building architect lovers would love to be at.
-Entrance fee was at NTD100 per pax.
+The next destination was Lanyang Museum – a very popular attraction with a uniquely-shaped building architect lovers would love to be at.
+The entrance fee was at NTD100 per pax.